PhantomDave/git-town-vscode-extension/README.md

+# DISCLAIMER: I vibe-coded this readme and small part of the code, so vibe-coding is allowed, but please reivew code from 🤖

 # Git Town VS Code Extension

 A VS Code extension that provides a powerful wrapper around [Git Town](https://www.git-town.com/) commands, enabling seamless Git workflow management directly from your editor.